 In this case, a break back below 1071.15 would indicate a failure of the double bottom pattern, so a stop-loss should be placed just below this.

-4. What percentage of your equity you should risk
+4. What percentage of your equity should you risk

 5. How to set a take-profit target

-The price target derived from a double bottom pattern is found by calculating the distance from the low to the high of the pattern, and then adding it to the high.
+The price target derived from a double bottom pattern is found by calculating the distance from the low to the high of the pattern and then adding it to the high.
 In this case, we calculate our take-profit target to be 1128.95 as shown below.